linjing005/Flame-Code-VLM/README.md

 2. Create a new branch for your changes.
 3. Submit a pull request with a clear description of your modifications.

+## License
+Flame is released under the Apache 2.0 License.
+See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgements
 This project was inspired by recent advancements in large vision-language models and automated front-end development.
 We acknowledge the contributions of the open-source community and prior research in vision-language modeling and automated code generation.